-- Vegan pizza; cook it at home, slice it up, wrap it in foil, cool, and enjoy on your trip!
+- Vegan pizza; cook it at home, slice it up, wrap it in foil, cool it, and enjoy it on your trip!

-- Trail mix with brazil nuts, walnuts, hazelnuts, dark chocolate pieces, sultanas, dried cranberries.
+- Trail mix with Brazil nuts, walnuts, hazelnuts, dark chocolate pieces, sultanas, and dried cranberries.

 Chocolatey energy bites made with nutrient-rich foods of your choice such as nuts, seeds, oats, and dates.
 We love to adapt and add our own spin on this No-Bake Brownie Bite recipe for instance you could switch the dates to dried apricots.

 Chopped up vegetables (peppers, celery, carrots) with hummus.
 If you’re feeling inventive, you could make some hummus yourself!

 Fruits that travel well on a plant-based road trip are bananas, satsumas, apples, and grapes.
 Keep them all apart from bananas fresh in your cooler.
 Wondering why?
 Bananas release a chemical that causes other fruits around them to ripen quickly, and you don’t want that on your journey!

 - Keep bananas away from other fruits